sapachev/error-pages/README.md

 # Precompiled Packages

-If you want to get already precompiled packages, then you can download latest versions from [official website]|(https://sapachev.github.io/error-pages/#precompiled-packages).
+If you want to get already precompiled packages, please download latest version from [official website](https://sapachev.github.io/error-pages/#precompiled-packages).

 # How to use